zer0cache/matic-docs/docs/develop/wallets/venly/intro_arkane.md

 By making use of our Web3 provider you are able to leverage the full potential of Venly with minimal effort and you will be able to onboard users that are less tech savvy without making them leave your application or download third party plugins.
 Integrating just takes 2 steps and ~5 minutes.

-:::tip Don't support Web3 yet?
+:::tip

-Don't worry!
-We have got you covered with our [Venly Widget](https://docs.venly.io/widget/).
+Venly provides a [<ins>Venly Widget</ins>](https://docs.venly.io/widget/) to help developers generate Web 3 support to their applications.

 :::

 ### Add the library to your project

-Install the library by downloading it to your project via NPM
+Install the library by downloading it to your project via NPM.

 ```
 npm i @venly/web3-provider
 ```

-followed by adding the script to the head of your page.
+Add the script to the head of your page.

 ```
 <script src="/node_modules/@venly/web3-provider/dist/web3-provider.js"></script>